sireum/kekinian/readme.md

   ```

-To update later on, simply re-run `build.cmd setup`.
+To update later on, simply do a `git pull --recurse-submodules` and re-run `build.cmd setup`.

 ## Using Sireum IVE